 Cutaneous muscle: - It is a thin muscle layer developed in the superficial fascia.

-- a) Muscles of the lips and cheeks: - 1.
-Orbicularis oris: It is a sphincter muscle which is located around the anterior opening of the mouth.
+1. Orbicularis oris: - It is a sphincter muscle which is located around the anterior opening of the mouth.

 Action: - To close the lips and help in mastication.